gnulnulf/ghidra-pinball/README.md

 # ghidra-pinball
-collection of scripts to ease the investigation of pinball roms
+./ghidra collection of scripts to ease the investigation of pinball roms.

+./support are python3 scripts and are not for ghidra.